meizuflux/Penguin/README.md

-why would you wwant to make this
+why would you wwant to make this seriously